Ducking disappointment: How Georgia quarterback Jake Fromm quickly shook off CFP title game loss

-The bitter taste of defeat in the College Football Playoff championship game last January didn’t stay with Jake Fromm all that long.
+The bitter taste of defeat in the College Football Playoff championship game in January didn’t stay with Jake Fromm all that long.

 It didn’t linger into Georgia’s spring drills and it certainly wasn’t there when Fromm, a wide-eyed, 19-year-old who seems wise beyond his years, worked as a camp counselor at the Manning Passing Academy in Thibodaux last week.